Sandgrouse: Breeding

 Sandgrouse are monogamous.
 The breeding season usually coincides with a crop of seeds after the local rainy season and at this time the feeding flocks tend to break up into pairs.
 The nesting site is a slight depression in the ground, sometimes lined with a few pieces of dry foliage.
 Most typically, three cryptic eggs are laid, though occasionally there may be two or four.
 The intricately patterned, precocial downy young, and egg colouration (though not shape) closely resemble those of many Charadriiformes.
 Eggs are near elliptical.
 Incubation duties are shared; in most species, the males incubate at night while the females sit on the eggs during the day.
 The eggs usually hatch after 20–25 days.

 The precocial chicks are covered with down and leave the nest as soon as the last hatchling has dried out.
 The parents do not provide them with food and they learn, with parental guidance, what is edible and what is not.
 The chicks obtain their water from the soaked downy feathers on the adults' breasts.
 Chicks are too small and young to thermoregulate at first, and their parents shade them during the hottest part of the day, and brood them to keep warm at night.
 The chicks remain with their parents, as a family group, for several months.

+Water transport

+The chicks of most sandgrouse species are unable to fly to water sources during their first weeks of life.
+In 15 of the 16 living species, the adult male collects water in specially adapted feathers on his breast and abdomen and transports it to the chicks.
+The feathers have modified barbules that can retain water by capillary action; in the Namaqua sandgrouse (Pterocles namaqua), microscopic studies have shown that the barbules are tightly coiled when dry and change configuration when wetted, forming a dense structure capable of holding water.
+Males soak their abdominal feathers at waterholes and then fly back to the nest, where the chicks drink the retained water directly from the feathers.
+An adult male Namaqua sandgrouse can carry approximately 25 ml of water in its feathers, equivalent to about 15% of its body mass.
+The Tibetan sandgrouse (Syrrhaptes tibetanus) is the only living species not known to exhibit this water-transport behaviour.